sast5/APRD/README.md

-# APRD
+## APRD 6342 ##

-This is a github repository for APRD 6342
+              This is a github repository for APRD 6342 with the University of Colorado featuring some basic Python exercises